wilkinnh/push_notification_to_mqtt/README.md

 ```
 {
     "packageName": "com.mobilefootie.wc2010",
+    "titleRegex": "\\d+' (.*) scores!",
     "messageRegex": "(.*) \\[\\d+\\] - .*",
     "publishTopic": "soccer/worldcup/goal"
 },
 {
     "packageName": "com.mobilefootie.wc2010",
+    "titleRegex": "\\d+' (.*) scores!",
     "messageRegex": ".* - \\[\\d+\\] (.*)",
     "publishTopic": "soccer/worldcup/goal"
 }
 ```

-This should send out a message on the topic `soccer/worldcup/goal` with the value of the team that scored.
+This should send out a message on the topic `soccer/worldcup/goal` with a json payload that contains the original title and message, as well as any matched values.
+In this case we're using the `messageMatch` to pull the team name.

 ### Automation

 There's basically 3 things that need to happen for this to run successfully.

-1. team name needs to come from `trigger.payload`
+1. team name comes from `trigger.payload_json.messageMatch`
 2. team needs to match one of the teams listed in the `teams` variable.
 This basically verifies this goal has to do with the World Cup.
 3. team color needs to be defined in the `team_colors` variable.
 Need RGB values for the lights.